 Health specialties teachers land in the number two spot for average annual income, according to the Bureau of Labor Statistics.
 These instructors don't teach biology or nursing, but they cover just about everything else.

 Economics teachers round out the six-figure income positions for postsecondary instructors.
-They earned an average of $102,120 in 2014 with those in Massachusetts earning the highest incomes in the field, at an average of $129,580.
+They earned an average of $119,160 in 2019 with those in New Hampshire earning the highest incomes in the field, at an average of $168,130.

-However, if you want to be a top tier economics professor, expect to face some tough competition.
-A 2013 analysis coming out of the University of Chicago found the top 15 Ph.D. programs in economics brought in 59 percent of their faculty from six top schools.
+However, if you want to be a top-tier economics professor, expect to face some tough competition.
+A 2013 analysis coming out of the University of Chicago found the top 15 Ph.D. programs in economics brought in 59 percent of their faculty from six schools.
 In fact, 39 percent of the faculty came from only two schools: Harvard and MIT.

 If you're not concerned about landing a job at one of the most prestigious schools in the country, a master's or doctoral degree in economics from any graduate school may get you in the door at many colleges and universities.

-Those who taught at the college level in 2014 had average annual income of $90,500, but with enough time and energy, professionals in the field have the potential to earn much more.
+Those who taught at the college level in 2019 had average annual incomes of $101,110, but with enough time and energy, professionals in the field have the potential to earn much more.

 Not to be confused with forestry and conversation science teachers, environmental science teachers are all about exploring the topics of sustainability, pollution and climate, among other things.
 They could have an environmental science degree or may come from a variety of backgrounds, including microbiology, agricultural science and alternative energy, but they tend to be committed to taking an interdisciplinary approach to studying the environment.

-Nationwide, postsecondary environmental science teachers earned $86,200 in 2014, but if you want to earn the really big bucks, head to Michigan where these teachers averaged $113,060 that year.
+Nationwide, postsecondary environmental science teachers earned $93,450 in 2019, but if you want to earn the really big bucks, head to California where these teachers averaged $136,250 that year.

 Chemistry professors at research institutions are just as likely to be conducting their own research in the lab as they are to be teaching students.
 At other undergraduate schools, they may be giving lectures, grading papers and overseeing student experiments.
 Meanwhile, community colleges hire postsecondary chemistry teachers to teach science classes to students in technical programs as well as those who expect to eventually transfer their credits to a four-year institution.

 According to the American Chemical Society, tenure track positions can be highly competitive and those applying need a doctorate.
-However, community college teachers may be able to land a job with only a master's degree.
-Overall, postsecondary chemistry teachers earned an average of $83,360 in 2014.
+However, community college teachers may be able to land a job with only a master's degree in chemistry.
+Overall, postsecondary chemistry teachers earned an average of $92,650 in 2019.

-Rounding out the top ten best paid subjects for college professors is social sciences.
+Rounding out our list of the top ten best paid subjects for college professors is social sciences.
 By Bureau of Labor Statistics standards, this category serves as a catch-all for any social sciences teacher who doesn't fall neatly into another category such as economics or history.